JuliaSymbolics/JuliaSymbolics.org/index.md

 [JuliaSymbolics](https://github.com/JuliaSymbolics/) is the Julia organization dedicated to building a fully-featured and high performance Computer Algebra System (CAS) for the Julia programming language.
-It is currently home to two main packages:
+It is currently home to a layered architecture of packages:

-- [**Symbolics.jl**](https://github.com/JuliaSymbolics/Symbolics.jl) -- A fast symbolic system designed for everyday symbolic computing needs.
+- Layer 3: [**Symbolics.jl**](https://github.com/JuliaSymbolics/Symbolics.jl) -- A fast symbolic system designed for everyday symbolic computing needs.
 It features:
     - Symbolic arithmetic with type information and multiple dispatch
     - Symbolic polynomials and trigonometric functions
-    - Pattern matching, simplification and substitution
+    - Expression simplification
     - Differentiation
     - Symbolic linear algebra (factorizations, inversion, determinants, eigencomputations, etc.)
     - Discrete math (representations of summations, products, binomial coefficients, etc.)